Staff & Volunteers

-Our Trustees, staff and volunteers hold the safeguarding of children and young people at the heart of all that we do.
-Our whole team are DBS checked, trainined in safeguarding and child protection as a minimum, and every session has at least one paediatric and outdoor education first aider present.
+We hold the safeguarding of young people at the heart of all that we do.
+Our whole team, including Trustees and volunteers, are DBS checked, trained in safeguarding and child protection as a minimum, and every session has at least one paediatric and outdoor education first aider present.

 Staff